cmrivers/ebola/README.md

 ## Contents

-* `country_timeseries.csv` contains a time series of case counts and deaths is from the [World Health Organization](http://www.who.int/csr/don/en/).
+* `country_timeseries.csv` contains a time series of case counts and deaths is from the [World Health Organization](http://www.who.int/csr/don/en/) and WHO situation reports.
-* `Sierraleone_country.csv` and `SierraLeone_town.csv` is from the Sierra Leone Ministry of Health Facebook page.
+* `Sierraleone_country.csv` and `SierraLeone_town.csv` is from the Sierra Leone Ministry of Health [website](http://health.gov.sl/).
+Data in `SierraLeone_town.csv` is cumlative confirmed cases - counts do not include suspected or probable cases.
 * `liberia_data/` contains .csv files of data provided by the [Liberia Ministry of Health](http://www.mohsw.gov.lr/).
 * `liberia_data.py` converts the liberia_data csv files into a multidimensional pandas dataframe.
 Pandas is a requirement for this script.
+Optional argument allows output to .csv.

 ## How to use